Photo credits, from top to bottom:

 Program of Research Fellowships

-Applications are now being accepted for 2014 research fellowships.
+Applications are no longer being accepted for 2014 research fellowships.

 Kinds of Fellowships